-This topic implements the co-programmed European Partnership on 'Globally Competitive Space Systems' (GCSS).
+This topic contributes to the implementation of the European Partnership on 'Globally Competitive Space Systems' (GCSS).
 As such, projects resulting from this topic will be expected to report on results to the European Partnership 'Globally Competitive Space Systems' (GCSS) in support of the monitoring of its KPIs.